 Crypto-policies is a component in Red Hat Enterprise Linux 8 which configures the core cryptographic subsystems, covering TLS, IPSec, DNSSec and Kerberos protocols; i.e., our supported secure communications protocols on the base operating system.
 It provides a small set of policies which the administrator can select, with the default being a conservative policy offering secure settings for today’s threat models.
 Once an application runs in RHEL it will follow the default or selected policy and refuse to fall back to refuse to fall back to algorithms and protocols not within the policy, unless the user has explicitly requested the application to do so.
 That is, the policy applies to the default behavior of applications when running with the system-provided configuration, but can be overridden by the user if required so on an application-specific basis.

-- go-language applications do not yet follow the system-wide policy; expected to be addressed in RHEL8.1
+- go-language applications do not yet follow the system-wide policy; expected to be addressed in a future RHEL 8 release

 - gnupg2 application does not follow the system-wide policy

 Four policies are provided under the names “LEGACY”, “DEFAULT”, “FUTURE” and “FIPS”.
 The detailed settings available on each policy are summarized in this linked article and the update-crypto-policies manual page.